pendoagnes222/alx-higher_level_programming/0x00-python-hello_world/README.md

- shell script thats run a python script
+ A shell script thats run a python script